MicroEJ/docs/SDK6UserGuide/howtos/disableIvyDescriptorPublication.rst

 Force Ivy Descriptor Publication When Disabled by Default
 ---------------------------------------------------------

-Even though Ivy descriptor publication is globally disabled with the Gradle property, it can be forced in a project by adding ``withIvyDescriptor()`` to the ``microej`` block in ``build.gradle.kts`` file::
+Even when Ivy descriptor publication is globally disabled with the Gradle property, it can be forced in a project by adding ``withIvyDescriptor()`` to the ``microej`` block

+in ``build.gradle.kts`` file::

   microej {